Understanding Anxiety in Women: Recognizing Signs of Anxiety and Tools for Coping

 Acceptance-and-Commitment Therapy (ACT) is an evidence-based modality that helps individuals change their relationship to their anxiety and increase psychological flexibility.
 Goals of ACT include practicing acceptance around uncomfortable thoughts and feelings and committing toward actively pursuing actions and goals that are aligned with their values.

 You don’t have to contend with your anxiety alone.
 Align Therapy Services can help you get the support you need to begin your healing journey.
 Living with anxiety can be overwhelming, painful, and exhausting.
 Scheduling a consultation can be the first step to getting your life back.
-Meeting with an anxiety therapist can help you to recognize patterns that aren’t serving you, develop healthy coping skills, and forge a brighter path ahead.
+So reach out to us today and recognize patterns that aren’t serving you, develop healthy coping skills, and forge a brighter path ahead.

 Previous